-ITV announced the news today, citing coronavirus as the sole reason for the shift.
-Instead of taking place in the Australian jungle as usual, 2020's series will be held in a ruined castle in the countryside (though there's no confirmation on exactly which one yet).
+ITV announced the news on Aug.
+7, citing coronavirus as the sole reason for the shift.
+Instead of taking place in the Australian jungle as usual, 2020's series will be held in the Welsh countryside at Gwrych Castle in Conwy.
 This means the celebrity contestants will be fighting it out to become King or Queen of the castle, rather than the jungle.
 Sounds fun, right?

 The broadcaster has assured fans that the series will be as close to 'normal' as possible, with Ant and Dec still hosting, and celebrities undertaking "gruelling trials and fun-filled challenges to win food and treats."
 So if you watch for the savage Bushtucker trials, you'll still want to tune in.

 Speaking about the change, Kevin Lygo, ITV’s Director of Television said:

 “We announced last week that we were doing all we could to make the series and I’m thrilled that we can bring the show to viewers albeit not in the jungle.
 We have a great team both on and off screen and I know they will produce a hugely entertaining series."